Shruti025/Mechathon-2022/README.md

 ### How to run this project
 We have tried to make the project easily accessible to anyone.
-The deployed link is available in the about section and below: https://mechathon-2022.vercel.app/
+The deployed link is available in the about section and here: https://mechathon-2022.vercel.app/